akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Sir Guy bowed his head.
 He did not look at Beatrice.
 He did not look at Godfrey.
 He walked out of the hall, and no one ever spoke of him again.

+About that time, certain other people found that King Henry indeed had a long hand, and an even longer memory.
+For that hand reached out across the narrow sea, to find a man in a house, a merchant in a warehouse and a lord in a castle.

+For their meddling, some were cast out from the sight of green England, some found the world reduced to the four walls of the King’s iron-barred rooms, and some paid a higher price still.

 ---

 **14 February 1115 — Feast of St. Valentine**